 The general plan states that the Mixed Use Residential "designation provides for higher density housing to meet the needs of all income levels.
 It also allows mixed use developments with integrated or stand-alone supportive sales and service uses, and uses that are consistent with the Office Designation.
 Sales uses can range from small-scale businesses that serve nearby employment to a large-format grocery to serve adjacent neighborhoods.
 This designation is intended to promote live/work/play environments oriented toward pedestrians, transit, and bicycle use, especially for commuting to nearby jobs.
 The maximum base residential density shall not exceed 30 units per acre, and the maximum bonus FAR is 100 units per acre.
-Maximum base FAR for residential uses shall have a maximum base FAR of 15 percent and bonus FAR of 25 percent."
+Maximum base FAR for residential uses shall be 90 percent, and a maximum of 225 percent for bonus FAR.
+Non-residential uses shall have a maximum base FAR of 15 percent and bonus FAR of 25 percent."